10 things you might not know about Guernsey

-Yeah.
-Unless you know this island, the answer to the question of where is Guernsey located might be one to put things into perspective.
+Yes.
+If you do not know this island, the answer to the question of where Guernsey is located may be interesting for you.
 Guernsey is an island in the English Channel (or La Manche commonly adopted from French).
 It lies right off the coast of Normandy.
-If you intend to look up the ways how to travel to Guernsey, let me save you the trouble.
+If you intend to look up the ways how to travel to Guernsey, let me save you from the trouble.
 Assuming you are not a sailor yourself, there are two main ways how to travel to Guernsey.
 A ferry from Portsmouth will cost you 60-70£ for a return ticket.
 Usually, ferries from the French mainland are also available, but they are temporarily suspended.
 If you are eager to travel this way, check the Guernsey tourism website for updated information.
-And the second way is arriving by plane from other British or French airports to Guernsey Airport.
+The second way is arriving by plane from other British or French airports to Guernsey Airport.

 There is much to say about the location of this island, but whatever you do - just make sure you are looking up the right travel destination.
-It definitely is NOT located in Guernsey County.
 Not getting too much into detail about the name connections, be aware that the latter one is a half-world away.
-Guernsey county is located in Ohio and if you do go there, you are probably planning a trip to Cambridge.
+Guernsey county is located in Ohio and if you do go there, you should planning a trip to Cambridge.

 2. Guernsey has one of the world's largest tidal ranges

-It is quite a spectacular view.
+Here you can find a quite spectacular view.
 If you have never seen a tidal wave then head right to Guernsey Island.
 It is definitely among the top places to visit in the world to observe this natural phenomenon because the water level changes every six hours or so.
-And the most stunning is the fact that the tidal range is up to 10 meters!
+The most stunning is the fact that the tidal range is up to 10 meters!
 Scavenge the rock formations on low tide and swim in the waters of the high tide.
 Surely the locals will be able to give you some hints about the best places to do it!

 3. It is an amazing place for hiking enthusiasts

 The island is small.
-So small that you can walk the circumference of Guernsey island in just a day.
+So small that you can walk through the circumference of Guernsey island in a day.
 To give you an impression - it is just 10km across!
 If you like hiking and exploring new destinations on foot, this might just be one of the best places to do it.
-And cliffs on the coastline are literally breathtaking.
+Cliffs on the coastline are literally breathtaking.
 Additionally, you won’t need cash for local Guernsey transportation.
-How convenient is that?

 4. There are quite a few Guernsey references in the literary world